 |WordPress Manager For WHMCS is a module that enables your customers to control and freely alter their WordPress instances right inside your WHMCS. |

-Your clients will be able to perform WordPress updates, install plugins, install WordPress instances from custom scripts, create backups and toggle automatic upgrade of WordPress installation, plugins, and themes.
+Your clients will be able to perform WordPress updates, install themes and plugins, install WordPress instances from custom scripts, create backups and toggle automatic upgrade of WordPress installation, plugins, and themes.

 |✔ View Active WordPress Installations, Clients And Products Summary|

 |✔ Select Installation Scripts Per Product|